Symmetric noncrossing partitions of an annulus with double points: McCammond and Sulway's lattice in type

 \begin{lemma} Choose the Coxeter element $c=s_0\cdots s_{n-1}$ of $\Stildedes$.
 The factorization $c=c_1c_2c_3$ described in Proposition~\ref{if a fact}.\ref{fact c} has

-\end{lemma} \begin{proof} We compute that $c_1c_2c_3=c$.
-To prove the lemma, we express each $c_i$ as a product of horizontal reflections associated to~$\Psi_i$ and factored translations associated to $U_i$ such that the concatenation of the expressions is a reduced word~for~$c$.
+\end{lemma} \begin{proof} One can compute that $c_1c_2c_3=c$.
+To complete the proof, we express each $c_i$ as a product of horizontal reflections associated to~$\Psi_i$ and factored translations associated to $U_i$ such that the concatenation of the expressions is a reduced word~for~$c$.

-First, $c_1$ corresponds to a noncrossing partition with one dangling annular block and two pairs trivial blocks at double points, with rank $n-3$ in $\tNCDc$.
+First, $c_1$ corresponds to a noncrossing partition with one symmetric pair of dangling annular blocks and two pairs of trivial blocks at double points, with rank~$n-3$ in $\tNCDc$.
 Thus there is an expression of length $n-3$ for $c_1$ in the alphabet $T\cup L$.
-But this expression only involves reflections $(\!(a\,\,\,b)\!)$ with $a$ and $b$ outer and loops $\ell_a$ with $a$ outer (that is, horizontal reflections associated to $\Psi_i$ and factored translations associated to~$U_i$).
+But this expression only involves reflections $(\!(a\,\,\,b)\!)$ with $a$ and $b$ outer and loops $\ell_a$ with~$a$ outer (that is, horizontal reflections associated to $\Psi_i$ and factored translations associated to~$U_i$).